Prosecutors seeking new indictment for Hunter Biden before end of September

 U.S. Attorney for Delaware David Weiss, newly named a special counsel in the case, referred to a seeking an indictment before Sept.
 29 in a status report required by Judge Maryellen Noreika.

-Defense attorneys have argued that an agreement sparing Hunter Biden from prosecution on a felony gun charge remains in place.
-It was part of a plea deal on misdemeanor tax offenses that fell apart during a court appearance in July.
+Defense attorneys said Hunter Biden has kept to the terms of an agreement sparing him from prosecution on a felony gun charge if he stays clean and out of trouble.

+That agreement, which also contains an immunity clause against federal prosecutions for some other potential crimes, was part of a plea deal on misdemeanor tax offenses that fell apart during a court appearance in July.
+Defense attorneys argue it remains in force.

+News of an possible new indictment comes as House Republicans are preparing for a likely impeachment inquiry of President Biden over unsubstantiated claims that he played a role in his son's foreign business affairs during his time as vice president.

+“If you look at all the information we have been able to gather so far, it is a natural step forward that you would have to go to an impeachment inquiry,” House Speaker Kevin McCarthy told Fox News recently.